sherlockia2/Junedkh-mirleebot/README.md

 >exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com, bit.ly, shorte.st, linkvertise.com , ouo.io, adfoc.us, cutt.ly
 -----
 ### Extra Buttons
-- Five buttons are already added including Sharer, Drive Link, Index Link, Log and View Link, You can add up to four extra buttons if you don't know what are the below entries.
+- Four buttons are already added, Drive Link, Index Link, Log and View Link, You can add up to four extra buttons if you don't know what are the below entries.
 You can simply create `buttons.txt` file in working directory and fill it, check below format:
 ```
 button_name button_url